 Linux tar is very popular tools used to compress and extract files and folders.
 Tar is used for a long time and its primary usage intention was using for tape archiving.
 Tar supports primarily tar format or extension which is used to create one file for all directories and files.
 But through the history tar have integrated compression protocol support like gz, bzip.
 Tar is generally used with these popular compression protocols to compress files and folder.
 Typically .tar, .tar.gz and .tar.bz extensions are used to name compressed files.
-In this tutorial we will look in details how to use tar command for different situations and operations.
+In this tutorial, we will look in details on how to use tar command for different situations and operations.

 Create Tar Archive

 As we stated before tar archive will create a single file for all directories and files.
 This is very useful for compression, transfer, backup, etc. Tar is generally used for transfer or backup operations too.
 In this example, we will create our desktop directory as a tar file.

 Here we have created a tmux.tar which provides all files and folders in tmux-2.2

 Verbosity or Debug